mozilla/remote-settings/docs/client-specifications.rst

 - anonymous read operations, ie. fetch data from within our products.

 Since the former does not take place on clients, it matters less than the latter, which has a major impact on traffic and our servers load.

+Before launching your own implementation, please keep in consideration that:

+* client fragmentation hinders our cohesive view of the service (from server to clients)
+* heterogenous implementations slow down the roll out of API changes
+* having multiple code bases for one service raises the cost of code review, maintenance, support, feature parity, security assurance
+* the Remote Settings team has to be consulted to validate the implementation

 Existing Clients
 ----------------